manaakiwhenua/rhealpixdggs-py/rHEALPixDGGS-0.5.1/README.rst

 Installation
 --------------
-rHEALPixDGGS is available for download from the github repository `<https://github.com/rggibb/rhealpixdggs-py/>`_ from where it can be cloned.
+rHEALPixDGGS is available for download from the github repository `<https://github.com/rggibb/rhealpixdggs-py/rHEALPixDGGS-0.5.1/>`_ from where the latest version can be cloned.

 Tests
 ------